-Queen Elizabeth 2 Hotel Announces Exclusive Benefits For Government Loyalty Card Members
+Queen Elizabeth 2 Hotel Announces Exclusive Benefits for Government Loyalty Card Members

-(MENAFN- Dubai PR Network) The historic Queen Elizabeth 2 Hotel has unveiled its exclusive partnership with several government loyalty programs in the UAE, offering exceptional benefits to their valued cardholders.
-The collaboration extends to FAZAA, Homat Al Watan, ADNOC, DEWA, HAYAK, ESAAD, and Al Saada programmes, enhancing the stay and dining experiences for their members aboard the prestigious floating vessel, permanently docked in port Rashid in the heart of Dubai.
+The historic Queen Elizabeth 2 Hotel has unveiled its exclusive partnership with several government loyalty programs in the UAE, offering exceptional benefits to their valued cardholders.
+The collaboration extends to FAZAA, Homat Al Watan, ADNOC, DEWA, HAYAK, ESAAD, and Al Saada programmes, enhancing the stay and dining experiences for their members aboard the prestigious floating vessel, permanently docked in Port Rashid in the heart of Dubai.

 Steeped in history, the Queen Elizabeth 2 Hotel offers an unparalleled experience, blending its storied past with stunning Arabian Gulf vistas, adding a distinct charm to every visit.